Peter-SB/Go-Chat-App/README.md

 # Project Overview

-This is an **instant messaging chat app** made to practice and expand my full-stack development abilities.
-It was built with a **Go** backend, a **React** frontend, and a **MySQL** database and all containerized using **Docker Compose** for repeatable and easy deployment.
+This project is an **Instant Messaging Chat App** made to practice and expand my full-stack development abilities.
+It was built with a **Go** backend, a **React** frontend, and a **MySQL** database and all containerized amd orchestrate by **Docker Compose** for repeatable and easy deployment.

-I've taken time to implement from scratch advanced patterns like **dependency injection** and **Interface-Based Polymorphism** for modularity, scalability, and ease of testing.
-I also investigated and implemented security measures such as **session management**, **CSRF tokens**, and custom **CORS middleware**.
-The project is complete with some examples of testing practices such as mock services and unit tests for demonstration of best practices in Go.
+I've taken time to implement and explain patterns like **Dependency Injection** and **Interface-Based Polymorphism** as well as an OOP approach to using Go.
+I also investigated, implemented, and explained security measures such as **Session Management**, **CSRF Tokens**, and custom **CORS Middleware**.
+The project is complete with some examples of testing practices such as mock services and unit tests for demonstration of best practices in Go, as well as a **CI/CD Pipeline** for automatic testing and building.

 # Features

 ### Backend (Go)

-- WebSockets for Real-Time chat and active user information.
+- **WebSockets** for Real-Time chat and active user information.
 - **Security Best Practices**:
-  - Session Management and CSRF Protection implemented from scratch for better understanding.
+  - Session Management and CSRF Protection.
+Implemented from scratch for better understanding.
   - Custom CORS Middleware to handle cross-origin requests.
 - **Architecture**:
-  - Dependency Injection and Interface-Based Polymorphism for services (database and authentication), allowing easy testing with mock implementations.
+  - Discussion and explanation of Patterns and OOP in Go.
+Dependency Injection and Interface-Based Polymorphism for services (database and authentication), allowing easy testing with mock implementations.
   - Use of Go channels to broadcast messages to notify active users in real time.
 - **Database Integration:**
   - MySQL for user authentication and message persistence.
+- **Testing:**
   - Mock database implementations for unit testing.
-- **Testing:**
-  - Demonstration unit tests and mocking for database and authentication code.
+  - Demonstration unit tests.

 ### Frontend (React)